Mark Messier: 1993–94 season

+1995 to 1997

 In 1995–96, Messier came as close as he had since 1991–92 to break the 100-point plateau when, at the age of 35, he recorded a 99-point season.
 In 1996–97, former Oilers teammate Wayne Gretzky joined the Rangers, while Messier retained the captaincy and had a respectable 84-point regular season.
-The two led the team to the Eastern Conference Finals, where they were eliminated by the Philadelphia Flyers in five games, as the Rangers could not match the size and strength of Eric Lindros and his "Legion of Doom" linemates.
+The two led the team to the Eastern Conference Final, where they were eliminated by the Philadelphia Flyers in five games, as the Rangers could not match the size and strength of Eric Lindros and his "Legion of Doom" linemates.
+This would turn out to be both players' final playoff appearances.
 Messier left the club after the season (see below), ending the brief reunion of Messier and Gretzky being together again on the same team after just one season.
-It would also turn out to be both players' final playoff appearances.

 Messier had wanted to finish his career with the Rangers but Dave Checketts, the president of Madison Square Garden, said the team did not think Messier was worth US$20 million for the next three years, though Messier maintained that he would have signed a one-year contract extension for under $6 million per season.
-Although public sentiment sided with Messier, as he led the team to two first-place regular season finishes and the Stanley Cup, general manager Neil Smith was content having Gretzky and Pat LaFontaine as top centremen, and he came close to landing Joe Sakic from the Colorado Avalanche when he signed him to an offer sheet in the summer of 1997.
+Although public sentiment sided with Messier, as he led the team to two first-place regular season finishes and the Stanley Cup, general manager Neil Smith was content having Gretzky and Pat LaFontaine as top centremen and he came close to landing Joe Sakic from the Colorado Avalanche when he signed him to an offer sheet in the summer of 1997.
 (The Avalanche matched the offer and Sakic remained in Colorado for the remainder of his career.)

-At 36 years old, Messier signed with the Vancouver Canucks to a high-priced free-agent contract.
 Smith's decision to keep Gretzky and LaFontaine backfired, as LaFontaine would suffer a career-ending concussion during the 1997–98 season and Gretzky would retire after the following season.